Lumi-supercomputer/lumi-userguide/docs/container/runtimes/singularity.md

 singularity pull docker://ubuntu:latest
 ```
 This will create the Singularity image file `ubuntu_21.04.sif` in the directory where the command was run.
+ **Please take care to only use images uploaded from reputable sources** as these images can easily be a source of security vulnerabilities or even contain malicious code.

-!!!
+!!! note
     The compute nodes of LUMI-C are not connected to the internet.
-As a consequence, the images need to be pulled in on the login nodes (or transferred to LUMI with other means such as `scp`).  **Please take care to only use images uploaded from reputable sources** as these images can easily be a source of security vulnerabilities or even contain malicious code.
+As a consequence, the images need to be pulled in on the login nodes (or transferred to LUMI with other means such as `scp`).

 !!! hint